 A special thank you to this year's Presenting Sponsors!

 Kathleen is a Bradford native, and graduate from Bradford Area High School in 2015.
 Following high school, she went to Edinboro University where she received her Bachelor of Fine Arts in 2019.
-After graduating college, she returned home and found herself working as the art teacher at Archbishop Walsh/STCS academy in Olean, NY.
-She has spent the past couple of summers working at Graham's Greenhouse and Landscaping and could not speak more kindly of the Grahams.
-She is currently still teaching and has returned to Edinboro online to earn her Masters of Arts Education degree.
+Now she works at Floyd C. Fretz Middle School as the art teacher.
+While also teaching, she is earning her Masters of Art Education through Edinboro University.

 Rick Minard was born and raised in North Western Pennsylvania and currently lives in Bradford, PA.
 His paintings appear in both private and public collections in Buffalo, New York, Huntington Beach, California, Guanajuato, Mexico and Geneva, Switzerland.
 He maintains an art studio in his home, and worked for many years as a graphic designer.
 He is now an adjunct professor, teaching art courses at the University of Pittsburgh at Bradford and Jamestown Community College.
 Rick is also a managing partner in the Allegheny Mountain Arts Gallery where he oversees exhibitions and community engagement.
 Rick's paintings range from abstract figurative and landscape images to non-representational expressions of hue and surface variation.
 He strives to find ways to integrate his experience and skills in commercial graphic design with his love of drawing and painting.
 He is also a printmaker, specializing in lino-cut and fine art screen printing.
 But what he is known for are his unique woven paintings.
 This process began as an assignment during his undergraduate studies.
 Being a painter, he chose to cut up two of his figure paintings and weave them together.
 This soon became his most notable process, exploring color, texture form and pattern.
 He earned an Associate’s Degree in Visual Communications from the Art Institute of Pittsburgh in 1988.
 He went on to earn his Bachelors of Fine Art Degree in Painting from Clarion University in 1997.
 In 2010 he received his Master of Fine Arts Degree from Rochester Institute of Technology.
 Over the years he has been accepted into numerous juried shows and has won such awards such as Best of Show and People’s Choice. www.rickminard.com